 From a balanced and upright kneeling position, pull the cable or band diagonally across your body towards your opposite hip.¬† Maintain a neutral spine and trunk position throughout the exercise.¬† Avoid rotating your body as your arms pull across the body.¬† Resisting this movement is what activates your abdominal muscles.

 Hold this position for several seconds before reversing the movement back to the starting position.¬† Perform 8 to 12 repetitions on each side.¬† Do 2 to 3 sets several times per week.

 Lateral Lunge with Press and Reach

-Abdominal exercises are one component of a comprehensive exercise program targeting total body muscular strength and physical performance.¬† Abdominal exercises performed in isolation are rarely successful for improving performance or decreasing pain.¬† When developing your program, consider these five trunk muscle exercises.¬† Performing each exercise in a controlled fashion, with a focus on proper technique and muscular endurance will elicit the best results for the long-term.
+Abdominal exercises are 1 component of a comprehensive exercise program targeting total body strength and performance.¬† Abdominal exercises performed in isolation are rarely successful in improving performance or decreasing low back pain.¬† When developing your program, consider these 5 trunk muscle exercises.¬† Performing each exercise in a controlled fashion, with a focus on proper technique and endurance will get you the best results in the long term.

 If you are having difficulty getting started, contact your physical therapist today.¬† Take the first step and schedule your initial evaluation.¬† The physical therapists at BSR have been helping the people of Southern Ocean County move without pain since 2007.¬† We would love to help you achieve your goals.